 Would you, Quintus?
 Would I?” – Gladiator

 There are many things you can do to another person.
-You can defeat them, time and time again, you can conquer, control, inflict pain upon.
+You can defeat them, time and time again, you can conquer them, control them, inflict pain upon them.
 But you can never destroy them.
 Not entirely.
 They tend to hold on to that last remaining piece of their humanity, not matter how broken their hearts are, and they don’t want to let go.

-People really don’t know when they’re being conquered.
+People don’t know when they’re being conquered.
 They just can’t accept a definitive defeat.